mgutz/dat/README.md

 )
 ```

-Note that a scope defines default values for fields `"user"` and `"state"`.
+Note that this scope defines default values for fields `"user"` and `"state"`.
 The special field `:TABLE` is the table name of the builder to which a
 scope is applied.